Vopaaz/learning-utility/docs/source/content/dataIO.rst

 When you use arbitrary arguments, you cannot use the ``example_path`` feature.
 They contradicts each other.

 DataReader, Raw Data Management
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-If you want to read the dataset multiple times or across modules, it can be boring to copy-paste your ``pd.read_csv()`` statement. ``DataReader`` is a dataset manager which allows you to set the reading parameter only once, and retrieve the raw dataset anytime without more effort.
+If you want to read the dataset multiple times or across modules, it can be boring to copy-paste your ``pd.read_csv()`` statement. ``DataReader`` is a dataset manager which allows you to set the reading parameter only once, and get the dataset anytime after without more effort.

 .. py:class:: DataReader(train_path=None, test_path=None, val_path=None, _id="default", read_func=None, **read_kwargs)